Deprivation of Liberty Safeguards Awareness (full day)

 Target Group / Level

-Staff Groups A, B, C, D, and E as per the National Mental Capacity Act Competency Framework.
+Staff Groups A, B, C, D, and E as per the Bournemouth University National Mental Capacity Act Competency Framework.

 This full day training session aims to give participants an overall understanding of how the Deprivation of Liberty Safeguards (“DoLS”) apply to their day-to-day work settings.

-Following the completion of this course, participants will:
+Following the completion of this course, participants will have:

-• Be able to list the six Qualifying Requirements of a DoLS application, and be able to distinguish between an Urgent Authorisation and a Standard Authorisation
+- Gained knowledge on what are the six Qualifying Requirements of a DoLS application, and the skill to distinguish between an Urgent Authorisation and a Standard Authorisation

 Trainer:St Thomas Training